What Are Quants in Finance: Demystifying the Role of Quantitative Analysts

 As quantitative analysts, quants have a responsibility to uphold ethical standards in their work.
 They must ensure the accuracy and reliability of their models, avoid potential biases, and communicate risks effectively.
 The financial industry heavily relies on the integrity and transparency of quants to maintain trust and stability in the market.

-Related Article: Is Finance a Social Science?
+Related Article: What Is a Tranche in Finance?

 The Future of Quants